DeerTears/old_qodot_docs/pages/entities.md

 **Warning:** Add quotes surrounding your value, or TrenchBroom may crash when placing your entity class.

 Now that you’ve done this, you also need to update your game config every time your FGD changes.
-You can repeat the process for exporting a game config from earlier to overwrite the entire folder, or see **Updating a game config** in [Expert Zone](https://coda.io/d/Trenchbroom-Guide_d77T7fADkTg/Expert-Zone_suNzt) for more information on just updating the .cfg.
+You can repeat the process for exporting a game config from earlier to overwrite the entire folder, or see **Updating a game config** in [Expert Zone](https://coda.io/d/Trenchbroom-Guide_d77T7fADkTg/Expert-Zone_suNzt) for more information on just updating the Trenchbroom game config.

 # Foreword